Man-Sinh-Lee/mongodb-the-definitive-guide-3e/chapter13/README.md

    MongoDB's default replication behavior allows secondaries to replicate from other secondaries if necessary, creating a chain.
 While this minimizes load on the primary, it can increase replication lag.
 The `replSetSyncFrom()` command can be used to specify a different member to sync from if needed  .

 4. **Calculating Lag**:
    Replication lag is the delay between when an operation is written on the primary and when it is applied on a secondary.
-This can be monitored using the timestamps provided by `rs.status()` 【5†source】.
+This can be monitored using the timestamps provided by `rs.status()`.

 5. **Resizing the Oplog**:
    The oplog size can affect replication.
 A larger oplog provides a greater window for secondaries to catch up if they fall behind.
 This can be configured to ensure better replication efficiency during heavy load periods .